Argostoli Greece Travel Guide

 ELTA (Hellenic Post) has an office in Argostoli.

 The official language is Greek.
-English is widely spoken in tourist areas, including hotels, restaurants, shops, and by younger generations.
+English is common in tourist areas, including hotels, restaurants, shops, and by younger generations.

-Keep in touch and navigate conversations with ease by understanding local communication methods and learning a few Greek phrases.
+Keep in touch and navigate conversations with ease by understanding local communication methods and studying a few Greek phrases.

-Planning your day around local opening times makes your visit smooth.
+Planning your day in the vicinity of local opening times makes your visit smooth.

 Many operate on a split schedule (9 AM-2 PM, 5 PM-9 PM), closed Sunday afternoons.